-- The lymph nodes in the back of the abdomen may be checked for cancer, especially if the lymph nodes are enlarged or the child is older than 9 years.
+- The lymph nodes in the back of the abdomen may be checked for cancer, especially if the lymph nodes are enlarged or the child is 10 years or older.
 Radiation therapy may be given if the tumor cannot be completely removed by surgery.
 CT scans may be done every 3 months after surgery to see if the cancer is growing in nearby lymph nodes.

 Rhabdomyosarcoma of the vulva, vagina, uterus or ovary

 - For tumors of the vulva and vagina: Treatment may include chemotherapy followed by surgery to remove the tumor.
 Internal or external radiation therapy may be given after surgery.